Saini-Paras/Saas1/doc/ARCHITECTURE.md

 ## 1. Overview
 Holo's Dashboard is a React-based personal utility application designed for Shopify automation, data processing, and frontend development tasks.
 It uses a component-based architecture with a shared UI library and serverless API functions.

+**Recent Update (Phase 6):** The application has been refactored into a modular architecture to support scalability and easier maintenance.

 ## 2. Tech Stack
 - **Framework**: React 19 (Vite)
 - **Language**: TypeScript